yattee/yattee/README.md

 ## License
 Yattee and its components is shared on [AGPL v3](https://www.gnu.org/licenses/agpl-3.0.en.html) license.

+## Disclaimer
+The Yattee project and its contents are not affiliated with, funded, authorized, endorsed by, or in any way accociated with YouTube, Google LLC or any of its affiliates and subsidaries.
+The official YouTube website can be found at www.youtube.com.

+Any trademark, service mark, trade name, or other intellectual property rights used in the Yattee project are owned by the respective owners.

 This tool is an open source software built for learning and research purposes.